A great project manager should master the most crucial tool in project management – Work Breakdown Structure.

 Point #5: Level of Decomposition

-Also, you can see that deliverables have a different level of decomposition.
+Also, you can see that deliverables have different levels of decomposition: some have work packages, and some don’t.

 On real projects, it is a standard case.